-The last expression of its natural tendency to be King Rat caused 72 million people to be killed and Europe — as well as substantial other parts of the globe — was devastated.
+The last expression of Germany’s natural tendency to be King Rat caused 72 million people to be killed and Europe — as well as substantial other parts of the globe — was devastated.
 Well, after that one we got smart and took Germany’s tanks and bombers away.

 So now they are using their financial power to do the same thing, bully and intimidate smaller countries.
 Last month we heard the head of the ECB — a German — ask that democracy in Greece should be suspended and a ‘technocrat’ appointed to run it instead.
 After all, we can’t have an annoyance like democracy getting the way of the Master Race’s plans now, can we?
 And freedom, what’s that?

 If they wish for forgiveness they must kiss the jackboot of the goose-stepping schoolyard bully and thank it for not sweeping down the Danube and delivering the punishment in person.
 Except it can’t because we took away its tanks and bombers.
 Thankfully.

 As Stiglitz points out, Germany, after it ruined Europe and killed 72 million people, was given the BIGGEST BAIL-OUT IN RECORDED HISTORY.
 Its war reparations were written off.
 Of course none of the other European nations got this free hand-out because they –INCLUDING Greece — were the ones who gave Germany this gift.

 Why did we do this?
 Because making Germany pay for the destruction it caused in the First World War was its reason for starting the Second World War.
-Better that the other European nations stayed on rations than give the Germans another excuse to do the same again, nein?
+Better that the other European nations stayed on rations than give the German bully another excuse to do the same again, nein?
 I mean, 72 million is a lot of people.

 Through the Marshall Plan, the US injected vast amounts of money to rebuild Germany — far more than any other state received.
 For decades, billions more were poured in as part of NATO defence policy.
 Germany was allowed to re-unite, although this immediately destabilised Europe — which the British and French attempted to defuse by pushing for enlargement of the Union.

-So Germany’s economic success is not because it’s thrifty or hard-working, but because everyone else has been pouring billions — trillions — into its economy for SEVENTY YEARS.
+So Germany’s success is not because it’s thrifty or hard-working, but because everyone else has been pouring billions — trillions — into its economy for SEVENTY YEARS.

 Greece should have none of it.
 It should leave the euro and go back to the drachma.
-The US Government has today made it clear: it will not let Greece fall.
+The US Government has made it clear: it will not let Greece fall.
 The IMF has said the same.
 The Greeks have nothing to fear.
-If they stick up for democracy, the bully of Europe cannot harm them.
+If they stick up for democracy, the German bully of Europe cannot harm them.

 Very, very far from it.
-Enough already.Click here for reuse options!
+Enough already.